isiah-lloyd/radiyo-steam-deck/README.md

 ### Search
 ![](/images/search.jpg?raw=true)
-Search for radio stations by their call sign or the currently playing song
+Search for radio stations by their name or the currently playing song

 Search powered by onrad.io